milmazz/bupe/README.md

 }
 ```

-See `BUPE.Parser` for more details.
+See `BUPE.parse/1` for more details.

 ## Copyright and License